Course Enquiries - UK

-The Business Foundation Course is a bridging course which consists of one foundation year, followed by three years on an actual degree course.
+The Business Foundation Year is a bridging course which consists of one foundation year, followed by three years on an actual degree course.

 During your preparatory year, you’ll apply core competences in professional communication, IT, quantitative skills and business and management fundamentals.
 In the second semester, you’ll apply all this knowledge to more specific academic areas of study.

-On successful completion of the course, you can study one of the degrees offered in the School of Business, such as:
+On successful completion of the course, you can study one of the degrees offered in the LSBU Business School, such as:

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes: